jingyuyao/tactical-adventure/readme.md

 - Notify state change to the view through the observable pattern
   - Pass details regarding the exact change through the argument of notifyObservers()
   - The argument should be concrete classes that the view can figure out
+- "Live" collections should be returned as an iterable, this accidentally storing or changing the backing data
+- "Snapshots" should be returned as an immutable collection

 ## Views
 - Only views should hold references to assets